dalyIsaac/Whim/docs/docs/concepts/events.md

 - `INotificationManager`, to receive events from user interactions with Windows events
 - WinUI elements like windows, to receive user interactions with visual elements

-Each of these entrypoints are wrapped with <xref:Whim.IContext.HandleUncaughtException>.
+Each of these entrypoints are wrapped with <xref:Whim.IContext.HandleUncaughtException(System.String,System.Exception)>.
 The behavior of this wrapper method can be customized using <Whim.IContext.UncaughtExceptionHandling>.